Weobley High School

 - Key rules will be reinforced whenever possible by acknowledging pupils who are following them

 - They will reinforce the required behaviour.
-This will give pupils who break rules a chance to improve behaviour rather than receiving a sanction.
+This will give pupils who break rules a chance to improve behaviour rather than receiving a sanction

-- It will be made clear to pupils that they have a choice – they may choose not to have a punishment by complying with the rules; choice reinforces personal responsibility for actions.
+- It will be made clear to pupils that they have a choice – they may choose not to have a punishment by complying with the rules; choice reinforces personal responsibility for actions

-- They will apply a consistent approach to behaviour management.
+- They will apply a consistent approach to behaviour management

-- To utilise fully pupil support systems within the school.
+- To utilise fully pupil support systems within the school

 - Regular liaison with parents and other agencies

-It is expected that you will:
+It is expected that pupils will:

-- 3. Wear the correct school uniform tidily.
+- Wear correct uniform appropriately

 Support Systems for Staff

 The school recognises that regular professional development is essential in developing the positive climate for learning, and will strive to ensure that all staff members have access to Continued Professional Development (CPD) as identified through self-evaluation and individual performance management reviews.
-The school provides opportunities as appropriate, for staff to develop their knowledge and skills in implementing the behaviour policy
+The school provides opportunities as appropriate, for staff to develop their knowledge and skills in implementing the behaviour policy.

 Sharing good practice